 - USB VCP on all systems since USBs directly connect to OpenMV Cams.

 - TTL/RS485/RS422/RS232 UARTs on all systems.

 Precautions for serial ports

-You can open the OpenMV Cam VCP and read the serial port’s text lines using the code below.
+Using the code below, you can open the OpenMV Cam VCP and read the serial port’s text lines.

 Fortunately, the code works on Linux, Mac, or Windows.
 Just change the port’s name to match the USB VCP port name.
 The cam display will appear as /dev/ on Linux or Mac.

 Ensure you set the DTR line to false when opening the port of the USB VCP with a different language/serial library.
 Failure to do so can make the OpenMV Cam overpower the printed output.

 - Line or edge detection,